Health Library

 After The Exam

-• The patient may complain of discomfort with peeing.
+• Your child may complain of discomfort with peeing.
 Drinking more fluids can help lessen this sensation.

-• The patient’s pee could have a pink color.
-If this lasts more than 24 hours then call the ordering doctor’s office.
+• Your child’s pee could have a pink color.
+If this lasts more than 24 hours, call the ordering doctor’s office.

-• Results will be sent to your physician’s office and are usually available within 24 hours.
+• Results will be sent to your doctor’s office and are usually available within 24 hours.

 Radiation Safety